 - Turn down the heat to medium low and simmer, covered partially, for about 1-1/2 to 2 hours.

-- Stir a couple of times during cooking time but make sure the temperature keeps at a good simmer.
+Stir a couple of times during cooking time but make sure the temperature keeps at a good simmer and they are covered with water.

 - Brown sausage on all sides.
 Remove from pan and cut into about 1/2" to 3/4" pieces.